 The building at Langelinie is highly energy efficient, which helps the bank save energy.
 For example, the indoor climate is regulated with natural ventilation, groundwater cooling and thermoactive decks that allow energy to be stored and used at the most advantageous time.

-Danmarks Nationalbank continuously monitors energy consumption in the building, performs energy audits and communicates behavioral information to the bank's employees.
+Danmarks Nationalbank continuously monitors energy consumption in the building, performs energy audits and communicates behavioural information to the bank's employees.
 Through knowledge sharing with internal stakeholders and the landlord, Danmarks Nationalbank constantly investigates opportunities for energy savings.

 Danmarks Nationalbank's canteen focuses on cooking in a way that benefits the environment and the climate.
 The canteen uses seasonal produce and serves more plant proteins and less meat.
 In addition, the canteen works to reduce food waste by making better use of purchased food.